Gunjan-01/resume_inquirer/Readme.md

 # Resume-inquirer-cliapp

-Resume-inquirer-cliapp is a npm package that allow user to enquire about your resume through CLI
+Resume-inquirer-cliapp is a npm package that allow user to enquire about resume

 ## Installation